3 Angels' Assisted Living Home III in Anchorage, AK

 Pros

-• pro Carrie Ann is an excellent worker who consistently goes above and beyond.
+• pro Carrie Ann is an excellent worker who goes above and beyond.

-• pro Marjorie Nix is a dynamo - full of life and energy with a bubbly presence and a kind heart of service.
+• pro Marjorie is a dynamo - full of life and energy, with a bubbly presence and a kind heart.

-• pro Tonya cares deeply about grandparents and guides families through aging in place with experience and knowledge.
+• pro Tonya cares deeply about aging grandparents and provides knowledgeable guidance.

-• pro Linda is extraordinary in her skills, care, and confidence and forms meaningful bonds with clients.
+• pro Linda is extraordinary in her skills, care, and confidence.

-• pro The caregivers are patient and kind and keep families informed of daily activities.
+• pro The caregivers are patient and kind, and they keep families informed.

 Cons

-• pro The GM, his main supervisor, and his staff are thieves and are failing to provide contracted services while still accepting payment.
+• pro The GM and his main supervisor and staff are thieves and are failing to provide services that are contracted for but still accepting payment.

 • pro The resident had not had a change of clothes or a shower in over three weeks.

-• pro Blood on the toilet where the resident sits poses a danger to open wounds and potential pressure sores.
+• pro Blood on the toilet where the resident sits is a danger to his open wounds and potential pressure sores.

 Review